 Upload to Cloud Storage

 The most popular and most convenient option for transferring large files is using the cloud.
-The user can upload them to an online storage service, or the cloud, and the recipient can download them.
+The user can upload them to an online storage service or the cloud, and the recipient can download them.
 There are several options for cloud services to choose from.
 Below is a list of popular ones but does not include all the ones available.

 OneDrive is Microsoft’s in-house cloud service.
 It has done a lot of growing over the years and is one of the best solutions for storing files and folders.
-OneDrive will allow you to share anything where ever you are and allow you to stop sharing with the ease of clicking your mouse.
+OneDrive will allow you to share anything where ever you are and will enable you to stop sharing with the ease of clicking your mouse.
 It comes with 5GB of free storage.
 A user can get 50GB for $2.00 per month; $7.00 per month will increase you to 1TB (1,000GB) of storage.
 If you have Office365, you automatically receive 1TB of storage as part of your subscription.

-If you are a Apple user, the iCloud is a great option.
+If you are an Apple user, the iCloud is a great option.
 It comes with 5GB of free storage; but also has upgrade packages.
 50GB of storage will run $1.00 per month, 200GB for $3.00 per month, 2TB (2,000GB) for $10.00 per month.
 Any songs, videos, or movies downloaded from iTunes will not be included in your storage limit.
 However, it is important to mention that automatic iCloud backups can devour your limits quickly.

 File Transfer Protocol (FTP)

 FTP is losing popularity as cloud services gain favor by users.
 FTP is the best solution if you do not want to compress files before sending them.
-Using FTP can be a rather lengthy process but it is the most reliable way to transfer large files for free.
+Using FTP can be a rather lengthy process, but it is the most reliable way to transfer large files for free.
 FTP is also not the most secure way to move data.
 Popular programs are Cyberduck, Filezilla, or the sFTP extension for Google Chrome.